-The moment you hear of time management activities what comes to your mind?
+What comes to your mind when you hear of time management activities?
 Let me guess.
-You think either one of the following:
+Do you think either one of the following:

 - I know all about time management activities.
 No one needs to tell me how to use my time better.

 - Oh, I am hopeless at managing my time.
-Nothing can really help me do better.
+Nothing can help me do better.

-If you have ticked a), then let me tell you that the best of managers often fall into time traps that lower productivity and eat away into their packed schedule.
+If you have ticked a), then let me tell you that the best managers often fall into time traps that lower productivity and eat away at their packed schedules.
 For example, an urgent mail comes in, and you rush to answer it.
-Your work-in-progress remains just that… in-progress.
+Your work-in-progress remains just that… in progress.
 Or an urgent summons comes in from the boss, and you leave everything to attend to it.
-Or some coworkers start discussing some juicy topic and you are sucked into the conversation, and before you know it, it is time to submit your work and you are way behind.
+Or some coworkers start discussing some juicy topic, and you are sucked into the conversation, and before you know it, it is time to submit your work, and you are way behind.
 So don’t you think you stand to gain from pointers on time management activities?

 And if you are the sort that has ticked b), then there is hope for you yet.
 All is not lost.
-Time is a resource that always seems scanty for your type, though it is not always your fault.
-Either you are overburdened with work or are simply not organized well enough.
-Whatever it is, you can most certainly benefit from some well-timed tips on managing time effectively.
+Time is a resource that always seems scanty for your type, though it is sometimes your fault.
+Either you are overburdened with work or are not organized well enough.
+Whatever it is, you can benefit from some well-timed tips on managing time effectively.

-Time is a resource that is usually very much in demand, and consequently, very much scarce.
-Most of us are constantly running against time or trying to fill in as many things possible in as little time.
+Time is a resource that is usually very much in demand and, consequently, very scarce.
+Most of us constantly run against time or try to quickly fill in as many things as possible.
 Paradoxically, some of us are trying to fill in time, as we have nothing much to do.
 For such people, without meaningful employment, the day seems to stretch on and on.

 Whatever our relationship with this valuable resource is, it is never ideal.
-Have you ever met a person who has said “I am managing my time fine?
+Have you ever met someone who said, “I am managing my time fine?
 Every moment is well utilized.”?
 My guess is no. Even the most successful CEOs and leaders have become flustered trying to manage their time efficiently.

-One of the reasons for time being such an invaluable, much-in-demand resource is that it cannot be replenished.
+Time is such an invaluable, much-in-demand resource because it is not responsible.
 Once gone, it is gone forever.
 No amount of effort or money will bring lost time back.

 Proper time management activities help improve the overall quality of our life, besides giving us better job satisfaction and work performance.
-Our work life becomes more efficient and we can enjoy our leisure more if we can manage time.
+Our work life becomes more efficient, and we can enjoy leisure more if we manage our time.
 Let us see how we can use this resource optimally in the workplace to boost our productivity and satisfaction.